hmrc/dc-template-frontend.g8/CONTRIBUTING.md

 Communicating early can also help with design decisions and direction for your approach, increasing the chance of us accepting your work.

-Please come and talk to us in our [Slack channel](https://hmrcdigital.slack.com/archives/team-scaffolders) in the first instance.
-Once we've discussed your idea, we'll probably ask you to [raise an issue](https://github.com/hmrc/hmrc-frontend-scaffold.g8/issues/new) (using our [Issue template](.github/ISSUE_TEMPLATE.md)) before starting work.
+Please come and talk to us in our [Slack channel](https://hmrcdigital.slack.com/archives/team-digital-contact) in the first instance.
+Once we've discussed your idea, we'll probably ask you to [raise an issue](https://github.com/hmrc/dc-template-frontend.g8/issues/new) (using our [Issue template](.github/ISSUE_TEMPLATE.md)) before starting work.

 ## Contributing code

-Once you've identified (or created) an [issue](https://github.com/hmrc/hmrc-frontend-scaffold.g8/issues) to work on, please follow these guidelines to contribute code:
+Once you've identified (or created) an [issue](https://github.com/hmrc/dc-template-frontend.g8/issues) to work on, please follow these guidelines to contribute code:

 * Fork the repository
 * Write tests along with your code
 * Add logical, atomic commits with [good commit messages](#commit-messages)
-* Raise your Pull Request against the `develop` branch using our [Pull Request template](.github/PULL_REQUEST_TEMPLATE.md)
+* Raise your Pull Request using our [Pull Request template](.github/PULL_REQUEST_TEMPLATE.md)
 * We will review and offer any feedback
-* Once merged to `develop`, we will coordinate a merge into `master` and a release

 ## Commits